Trust is rocket fuel for your career advancement.

-Trust is the glue of the of the global economy.
-With a hyper-mobile and scattered work force, to build trust is to build your own personal fan base that supports you in any job, anywhere.
+Trust is why high performers value Executive Presence; your presence is what causes people to trust you early in the relationship.
+With a hyper-mobile and scattered work force, to build trust is to build your own personal fan base (aka “social capital”) that supports you in any job, anywhere.

 The word “fan” comes to us from the Latin word “fanaticus,” meaning “insane, mad or possessed by the gods.”
 Those may be the qualities of your fans, but in this context fans are the people who enthusiastically mentor you, promote you, invite you to their parties and possibly buy from you.
 This is Your Personal Fan Club: an asset totally worth cultivating.